Gladi-vae/Evaluation-of-the-IIS2DH-and-IIS3DWB-Accelerometers/README.md

-# Evaluation de l'accéléromètre IIS2DH (ST) - ONAMAZU
+# Evaluation of the IIS2DH and IIS3DWB Accelerometers - ONAMAZU

 The primary goal of this repository is to share my work.
 If it goes beyond that and be useful to someone, I will be more than happy.